-Academics, non-profit organizations and mental health professionals are invited to contact us to collaborate on research and development such as:
+Academics, non-profit organizations and mental health professionals are invited to contact us to talk about research and development such as:

 - Conduct further surveys and interviews of people having difficulty with dating